EduardoNeville/DB_PROJ/report.md

 The Friends table should be a many-to-many relationship, due to assumption 1

 We splitted the weekly schedule of a busness into dayly schedules, to make it more exploitable.
-As a business could open and close twice in a day (eg a restaurant), we created an Schedule ID to identify each time slot.
+As a business could open and close twice in a day (eg a restaurant), we created an Schedule ID (SID) to identify each time slot.
 This manages assumption 2.

 We didn't do a ISA for Category of a business because there are too many possibilities for each one (assumption 4)